swilldd/gd2t2d-risk/README.md

 ### Project Approach

 To summarise the steps taken in this project:
-- EDA:  to explore the dataset, the feature and class distribution and discover feature importance
+- EDA: Explore the dataset, the feature and class distribution and discover feature importance
 - Model building and finetuning: Testing Decision Trees, Random Forest and XGBoost models to see which model performed well while minimising Type II errors
 - Selecting the best model based on evaluation metrics and use case
 - Serialisng the model using pickle to be later deployed